Juan Pierre: Florida Marlins

-In the 2003 regular season, Pierre posted a .305 batting average, led the NL in games played (162), at-bats (668), stolen bases (65), and sacrifice hits (15), and he led the majors with the lowest strikeout percentage (5.2%).
+In the regular season, Pierre posted a .305 batting average, led the NL in games played (162), at-bats (668), sacrifice hits (15), stolen bases (65), which is also a Marlins single-season record, and he led the majors with the lowest strikeout percentage (5.2%).
 During the postseason, he was a major contributor to the Marlins' 2003 World Series championship.
 He batted .333 in the World Series and .301 overall in his first playoff experience.
 Pierre received thirty-nine votes in 2003 National League MVP voting, finishing in tenth place.